henry-oberholtzer/robotiko/README.md

 Test: Takes a single digit input, returning an array counting up from zero, which has been transformed according to the protocol from arrayReplacer()
 Code: mrRobogerSystem(13)
 Result: [0, "Beep!", "Boop!", "Won't you be my neighbor?", 4, 5, 6, 7, 8, 9, "Beep!", "Beep!", "Boop!", "Won't you be my neighbor?"]

+##### Describe inputVerification()
+Test: Takes an input, and parses into a number if possible, returning an error for text and blank inputs.
+Code: inputVerification("hello")
+Result: null